mickfuzz/makecode-platformer-101/groupCourse.md

 * Set goals to add chosen game patterns
 * Follow the coding help to make the changes you need
 * Test the game yourself imagining the end player's experience
-* Playtest other people's game and get feedback for yours
+* Play test other people's game and get feedback for yours
 * Reflect on our progress

 This week add in the following element to goals setting.